Environmentally Friendly Stormwater Management Solutions

 The Future of Stormwater Management

-- Urban green networks for infiltration and cooling
+• Urban green infrastructure for cooling and infiltration

-Through collaboration between policymakers, engineers, and communities, stormwater management will evolve into a cornerstone of sustainable urban development.
+Collaboration between governments, engineers, and communities will make stormwater management a cornerstone of sustainable urban development.

 Conclusion